Yougha789/Adobe-Air/README.md

-Adobe Air est un logiciel de Harman by Samsung qui sert à faire fonctionner des logiciels https://airsdk.harman.com/runtime
+Adobe Air is software from Harman by Samsung that is used to run software https://airsdk.harman.com/runtime